How to Make a Location-Based App?

-The location-based application development consists of the following stages:
+The GPS app development consists of the following stages:

 - Prototyping.
-At this stage, the project is being visualized and its logical structure is being made up.
-As a result, you get an idea of what your application will look like and which screens it will include.
+Now your project is being visualized and its logical structure is being made up.
+As a result, you get an idea of what your application will look like and which screens it’ll include.

-- Application design.
-UX/UI design is a special sphere that requires experts to sense a style.
+- Design of mobile apps with GPS geolocation.
+UX/UI design is a special sphere which requires experts to sense a style.
 App design should be clean, understandable, intuitive.

-- Coding process.
-This is a key app development stage.
-It is desirable that the company should have iOS, Android, and web developers - if you want to create a geolocation app that will work on all platforms.
+- The coding process is a key geolocation app development stage.
+It is desirable that the company should have iOS, Android, and web developers - if you want to create a geolocation app which will work on all platforms.

 - Testing.
-Never neglect this stage!
-Otherwise, you risk getting an application that will fail at the most inopportune moment.
-As a result, frustrated users will delete the program they've already installed, and you will need to make a lot of effort to persuade them to change their minds and download it again.
+Never neglect the stage of testing!
+Otherwise, you risk getting an application which will fail at the most inopportune moment.
+As a result, frustrated users are likely to delete the program they've already installed, and you’ll need to make a lot of effort to persuade them to change their minds and download it again.

-- Release.
-This is an important stage that completes the location-based mobile app development process.
+- Release completes the location-based mobile app development process.
 Of course, you still have a lot of work to do, but the main thing has already been done.